Nieuwe Instituut

 Keynote: Albena Yaneva

 The past two decades have seen architects actively engaging in rethinking the role of archives, donating fonds to collecting institutions, and setting up foundations.
 In her keynote The Orbits of Archiving: A Pragmatist Perspective Albena Yaneva pays attention to the situated practices of compiling living archives with the aim to investigate the specific connections between archival manipulation and the flow of information in design firms.
 Unpacking how two leading Foundations work—the Fondazione Renzo Piano and the Norman Foster Foundation—she analysed how their material and social practices feed back into the design workflow.
 Scrutinizing the archival strategies of active design firms related to the Foundations, Yaneva argues that the living archives gain the agency to shape versatile networks between architectural studios and archival institutions that speak about the current conditions of design practice.
+A video recording of the event can be found down below.

 The full programme for both days of the conference can be found here.